daviddykeuk/opsgenie-mcp/README.md

 Get current on-call participants from a specific schedule.

 Parameters:
 - `scheduleIdentifier` (optional): Name of the schedule to get on-call participants for.
-If not provided, gets all schedules.
+If not provided, uses OPSGENIE_SCHEDULE environment variable or gets all schedules.

 ### `getNextOnCall`

 Get next on-call participants from a specific schedule.

 Parameters:
-- `scheduleIdentifier` (required): Name of the schedule to get next on-call participants for.
+- `scheduleIdentifier` (optional): Name of the schedule to get next on-call participants for.
+If not provided, uses OPSGENIE_SCHEDULE environment variable.

+### `createOverride`

+Create a schedule override to take on-call responsibility for a period of time.

+Parameters:
+- `scheduleIdentifier` (optional): Name of the schedule to override.
+If not provided, uses OPSGENIE_SCHEDULE environment variable.
+- `startDate` (required): Start time for the override in ISO format (e.g. 2023-05-22T12:00:00Z)
+- `endDate` (required): End time for the override in ISO format (e.g. 2023-05-22T13:00:00Z)

+Environment Variables:
+- `OPSGENIE_USER_EMAIL` (required): Email address of the user taking on-call responsibility
+- `OPSGENIE_SCHEDULE` (optional): Default schedule name to use if scheduleIdentifier is not provided

 ## Extending with New Tools